tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.5 =
 * **New feature:** Add "Live update" mode on "Logs" tab.
 * **Improvement:** List all the IP addresses in cache are now displayed and manageable on "Statistics" tab.
+* **Improvement:** Add "Blocked / Blacklisted" at "Recording Logs".
+It can verify the requests that are "passed" from blacklisted countries.

 = 3.0.4.6 =
 * **Bug fix:** Fix the issue that the emergent functionality didn't work when the number of login attempts reached to the limit.